CenturyLinkCloud/PublicKB/Servers/bare-metal-FAQ.md

 **How do I connect my Bare Metal servers over the network to my CenturyLink Cloud virtual servers?**

+Bare Metal servers share the same network as CenturyLink Cloud virtual servers so it's as easy as creating and connecting networks amongst your virtual servers.
+For more information on Network features of CenturyLink Cloud platform, reference the [Network Section](https://www.centurylinkcloud.com/knowledge-base/network/#1) of our knowledge base.

 **Since these servers use local storage, how do I avoid application failure if underlying hardware fails?**

 It is your responsibility to maintain any data recovery or restoration process that may be necessary in the case of a critical hardware failure.

 **How is hardware support and replacement handled for Bare Metal servers?**

+CenturyLink is responsible for all hardware replacement for Bare Metal servers.
+We monitor the Bare Metal servers underlying hardware using agentless SNMP monitoring via iLO.
+If an incident is detected a ticket for investigation is automatically generated and the customer is notified.
+The hardware will be replaced within 3 business days.
+In the case where a server becomes completely unavailable the process to replace the server will begin immediately with consent from the customer.

 **What are the security features available for Bare Metal servers?**

+The same CenturyLink Cloud platform firewall policies available for virtual servers are available for Bare Metal servers.
+NOT SURE ON THIS ONE...

 **What should I do if I do not see the configuration of CPU/Memory/Storage I want?**

+We've initially launched with a limited number of Bare Metal server configuration types and fully expect to expand upon the number of types and quantity available of each based on your feedback.
+The server configuration screen will provide an up to date indication of our available server types.
+If you do not see a configuration type there that suits your needs, please submit a [Feature Request](https://www.centurylinkcloud.com/knowledge-base/support/how-do-i-submit-a-feature-request/) including a brief explanation of your use case and the need for a particular configuration of resources.

 **What features do Bare Metal servers share with CenturyLink Cloud virtual servers?**

+While there are multiple in common between the two, there are several features available on virtual servers within CenturyLink Cloud that do not apply to Bare Metal servers.
+Please see the [Server Comparison Matrix](placeholder) for more detail.

 **Is there a term commit option available for Bare Metal servers?**